Being resilient doesn’t mean we’re unaffected by stress and adversity. Instead it refers to our ability to recover, to bounce back.

 Is exercise in there?
 If so, that’s great because it really helps our physical and mental health, but make sure it’s not the only tool in your box.
 On the Coping and Self care page you’ll find suggestions for improving sleep and learning to relax.

 Please have a look also at the How will I know if I'm not OK? and What can I do if I’m not OK? pages for tips on coping with lots of common difficulties including low mood, bad dreams and anxiety.

 If you’re doing OK, that’s great!
 But don’t take it for granted; it’s not an accident that you’re OK.

-Take the Lifelines Staying Well Road Trip and check out the HeadFIT for Life website which has some great tools for developing your mental fitness.
+Take the Lifelines Staying Road Trip and have a look at the HeadFIT for Life website has some great tools for developing your mental fitness.